World Soil Day, 5 December

 Who can be nominated?

-Nominees should have made outstanding achievements in implementing the principles and recommended actions of the revised World Soil Charter adopted by the FAO Conference in June 2015, and the achievement should contribute to one of the five pillars of the GSP (a proven impact at field level will be an added value).
+Nominees should have made outstanding achievements in implementing the principles and recommended actions of the revised World Soil Charter adopted by the FAO Conference in June 2015, and the achievement should contribute to the GSP action areas (a proven impact at field level will be an added value).

 Who is Konstantin Dmitrievich Glinka?